-Law Office of Michael J. Price takes cases in Georgetown, Texas in the surrounding counties like Bell County, Milam County, Lee County, Bastrop County, Travis County, and Burnet County.
+Law Office of Price & Wiggins, P.C. takes cases in Georgetown, Texas in the surrounding counties like Bell County, Milam County, Lee County, Bastrop County, Travis County, and Burnet County.

 Call (512) 354-1880 now to schedule a confidential, one-on-one, consultation with Attorney Price.